6 Largest Hawks in the World

 by Langham Birder is licensed under CC BY-NC-ND 2.0

-The White-tailed Hawk (Buteo albicaudatus) is not only a notable hawk in the United States but also one of the world’s largest hawks.
+The White-tailed Hawk (Buteo albicaudatus) is a notable hawk in the United States and one of the world’s largest hawks.

 With its average length of just over 20 inches, an impressive wingspan of 51 inches, and a weight of 2.3 lbs, this magnificent bird commands attention with its agile flight and striking appearance.